“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

 Novel mutations can not be found using PCR, we have to do sequencing for that.

 Also, Multigenic disorders cannot be detected using PCR.

 We can not identify structural and numerical chromosomal anomalies through PCR.

 Types of PCR:

-The simplest version or the original PCR technique utilises only a simple Taq DNA polymerase and no modifications called a conventional PCR.
+The simplest version or the original PCR technique utilizes only a simple Taq DNA polymerase and no modifications called a conventional PCR.

-Gradient PCR is one of the widely used modification of native PCR in which for optimising the PCR reaction, different temperature gradients are created in a machine.
+Gradient PCR is one of the widely used modifications of native PCR in which for optimizing the PCR reaction, different temperature gradients are created in a machine.

 Using these different temperature gradients, the template DNA amplification efficiency can be checked.
 The best annealing temperature can be selected for further consecutive reactions.

-Besides this, the efficiency of different PCR enhancers can also be checked at different temperature using the gradient PCR.
+Besides this, the efficiency of different PCR enhancers can also be checked at different temperatures using the gradient PCR.

 Read more: Gradient PCR